EAP Services for Hospitals and Clinical Staff in Australia | Strengthening the Frontline of Care

 Maintaining Ethical Resilience

-Over the course of more than 10 years, Amelia, a registered nurse in Sydney, had been continuously employed in the same hectic emergency department.
-Her job was something she enjoyed doing, but it left her feeling intellectually and emotionally exhausted all the time.
-She had just finished a particularly stressful night shift, during which numerous patients had passed away, and she was very exhausted.
-It was advised by her manager that she have a pleasant conversation with the EAP service.
+Over the course of more than ten years, Amelia, a certified nurse in Sydney, had been working in the same frenetic emergency room without ever leaving her position.
+The work that she did was something that she had pleasure in doing, but it left her feeling mentally and emotionally drained all the time.
+During the night shift, she had just undergone a particularly traumatic shift, during which a number of patients had passed away, and she was quite weary.
+Her manager suggested that she have a pleasant interaction with the EAP service.
+She should implement this recommendation.

 Improving Work-Life Integration